-Uganda opposition leader Bobi Wine arrested upon return to country: Party
+Uganda party says leader Bobi Wine detained; police say escorted him home

-A photo posted on social media by the National Unity Platform appears to show party leader being seized by two men.

-Uganda’s main opposition leader Bobi Wine has been arrested upon returning to the country from a trip abroad, according to his National Unity Platform (NUP) party.
+Uganda’s main opposition party has said leader Bobi Wine was detained upon returning to the country from a trip abroad, but police later said they had accompanied him to his residence.

 The singer-turned-politician arrived at Entebbe International Airport on Thursday morning after a tour of several countries, including South Africa.

-“Our President [Bobi Wine] picked up by regime operatives as soon as he landed at the airport,” David Lewis Rubongoya, the general secretary of the NUP, said on X, formerly Twitter.
+“Our President [Bobi Wine] picked up by regime operatives as soon as he landed at the airport,” David Lewis Rubongoya, the general secretary of the National Unity Platform (NUP) party, said on X, formerly Twitter.

 The post was accompanied by a photo appearing to show two men seizing him by the arms on the tarmac.